joezuntz/cosmosis-doc/reference/standard_library/wmap_shift.rst

      -

-"The full WMAP likelihood is slow and requires a full Boltzmann integration (also slow) to get the CMB spectra.
+The full WMAP likelihood is slow and requires a full Boltzmann integration (also slow) to get the CMB spectra.

 This module uses a lightweight alternative - the CMB shift parameter, which can be calculated from background evolution alone.

 This does not provide as much information as the full likelihood.
-"